seinecle/mk99/docs/generated-html/subdir/data-science-machine-learning-artificial-intelligence_temp_html.md

 The skills of a ((data scientist)) are often represented as the meeting of three separate domains:

-image::conway.png[pdfwidth="40%", align="center", title="The Venn diagram of data science by Drew Conway", book="keep"]
+image::conway.png[pdfwidth="40%", align="center", title="A diagram representing data science by Drew Conway", book="keep"]
 {nbsp} +

 This diagram makes an important point: data science is not just a set of IT and maths skills.